dickykmrlh/redis-learn/README.md

-A bunch of exercises in redis
+A bunch of redis exercises writing in golang